-Now that we know Amazon marketplace currently reigns at the top of ecommerce, it’s also important to point out how the FBA business model helps brands grow and scale.
-As an Amazon FBA business, not only will your fulfillment needs be taken care of, but your customers are able to receive the benefits that only an amazon store can offer, such as same-day and two-day shipping with amazon prime.
+Now that we know the Amazon marketplace currently reigns at the top of eCommerce, it’s also important to point out how an FBA business for sale model helps brands grow and scale.
+As an Amazon FBA business, not only will your Amazon fulfillment needs be taken care of, but your customers are able to receive the benefits that only an Amazon store can offer, such as same-day and two-day shipping with an Amazon Prime membership.

-Shipping Region Automaton.
+- Shipping Region Automaton.
 This feature sets up delivery locations for one-day and two-day delivery based on your Amazon warehouse locations and preferred shipping services.

-Delivery Speed Report.
+- Delivery Speed Report.
 Analytics are a valuable part of the FBA seller network.
 This report allows you to evaluate which SKUs are holding up delivery speeds and which tools need to be applied to ensure faster delivery.